Battle of Xiaoting: Zhao Yun killing Zhu Ran

 The Zhao Yun Biezhuan stated that Zhao Yun did not participate in the Battle of Xiaoting.
 Before the battle, Zhao Yun advised Liu Bei against going to war with Sun Quan but was ignored.
 Liu Bei ordered him to remain behind and guard Jiangzhou.
 When Zhao Yun learnt that Liu Bei had been defeated at Zigui, he led troops from Jiangzhou to Yong'an to help his lord.

 Zhu Ran's biography in the Sanguozhi stated that he died in 249 at the age of 68 (by East Asian age reckoning) – about 27 years after the Battle of Xiaoting.
 Besides, he outlived Zhao Yun, who historically died in 229.

 Lady Sun's death

-News of Liu Bei's defeat in the battle reach his ex-wife Lady Sun, who had returned to Wu.
-After hearing rumours that Liu Bei had been killed in battle, Lady Sun ventures out to the bank of the Yangtze, where she faces the west and cries before drowning herself.
+News of Liu Bei's defeat in the battle reached his ex-wife Lady Sun, who had returned to Wu.
+After hearing rumours that Liu Bei had been killed in battle, Lady Sun ventured out to the bank of the Yangtze, where she faced the west and wept before drowning herself.